 Your local maternity unit is staffed 24 hours a day with obstetricians and midwives to help care for you, your baby and your pregnancy related health concerns.
-For some AMBER concerns it may be possible to be seen in a midwifery led unit if it is more convenient for you.
 For health concerns that are not related to your pregnancy you are advised to see your GP, call NHS 111 out of hours, or attend A&E if it is an emergency.

 To find the contact numbers for your local maternity unit, please click here.

-Many maternity units provide a central advice line often called “labour line”.
-You are advised to call this number if you think you might be in labour.
+Many maternity units provide advice through a centralised maternity triage line.
+You are advised to contact the maternity triage line if you think you might be in labour or have antenatal concerns.
 The phone is answered by a midwife 24 hours a day.
 They will ask you questions, assess you and give advice.
 When the time is right they will arrange for you to attend your preferred place of birth, or arrange a midwife to come to you if you are planning a homebirth.